tjdolan121/4502Proj/forge/Part1/slide_content.md

 ### Evaluation: How you can evaluate your results
 A successful project will be evident if previously undiscovered patterns are uncovered during the KDD process.
-An additional milestone will be to build out a tool which can assist analysts in the KDD process.
+An additional milestone will be to build out a tool which can assist analysts in the KDD process.git